 Plus d'infosRégion

-In the late twelfth century, Jewish traveler Benjamin de Tudela encountered a lone Jew on Corfu.
+In the late 12th century, Jewish traveler Benjamin de Tudela encountered a lone Jew on Corfu.
 Three centuries later, however, Jews had become so numerous here that the Venetians, then in control of this much-coveted, strategically important Adriatic island, had them confined to ghettos.
-A local Christian legend, which, strangely, spoke of Judas as a native of Corfu, made Jewish life here ...
+A local Christian legend, which, strangely spoke of Judas as a native of Corfu, made Jewish life here even ...

 Plus d'infosRégion